wso2/docs-mi/en/docs/install-and-setup/install/running-the-mi-dashboard.md

 				<code>sign_in_redirect_URL</code>
 			</td>
 			<td>
-				The Sign In redirect URL of the Micro Integrator Dashboard.
+				The Sign In redirect URL of the Integration Control Plane.
 			</td>
 		</tr>